MOLINA HEALTHCARE, INC.

 21. Board Materials Distributed in Advance

 Information and data is important to the Board’s understanding of the business and essential to prepare Board members for productive meetings.
-Presentation materials relevant 7 to each meeting will be distributed in writing to the Board and where possible at least 5 days in advance of the meeting unless doing so would compromise the confidentiality of competitive information.
+Presentation materials relevant to each meeting shall be distributed in writing to the Board and where possible at least 5 days in advance of the meeting unless doing so would compromise the confidentiality of competitive information.
 In the event of a pressing need for the Board to meet on short notice, it is recognized that written materials may not be available in advance of the meeting.
-Management will make every effort to provide presentation materials that are brief and to the point, yet communicate the essential information.
+Management shall make every effort to provide presentation materials that are brief and to the point, yet communicate the essential information.

-COMMITTEE MATTERS22.
-Number and Names of Board Committees
+22. Number and Names of Board Committees

-The Company shall have six standing committees: Audit, Corporate Governance and Nominating, Compensation, Compliance and Quality, Cybersecurity, and Finance.
+The Company shall have five standing committees: Audit, Corporate Governance and Nominating, Compensation, Compliance and Quality, and Finance.
 The duties for each of these committees shall be outlined in each of the committee’s charter and by resolution of the Board.
 The Board may form a new committee or disband a current committee depending on circumstances.

 23. Independence of Audit, Corporate Governance and Nominating, and Compensation Committees